 It’s true the hospital has everything you will need for baby, other than an outfit to go home in and a car seat, everything else is for your own comfort and preference.
 They will provide everything from diapers to wipes, and more!
 I also recommend packing an empty bag or leaving room in your own bag so that you can take some of these items home.
 They will restock the room and cart once you leave anyways so if you opened a pack of diapers and wipes, you might as well take them.
 After all, you did pay for them!

-This is something I wish we packed the first time.
+I wish we would’ve packed our swaddles!
 I didn’t realize how frustrating it would be trying to learn how to double swaddle her at 3AM in the hospital.
 The hospital will provide a traditional blanket that they use to swaddle.
 However, if you’re not a pro at the traditional swaddle, I recommend bringing your own.
 Plus, both Tim and I constantly checked on her because she could easily break out of it, too.
-After a lot of trial and error with swaddles, I highly recommend this one.

 I kept her in a diaper most of the hospital stay because I wanted to do a lot of skin to skin after feedings.
-But you do need an outfit to go home in.
-If you decide to do a knotted gown, just note you will have to unknot it for the trip home and basically make it a dress for carseat safety reasons.
+But you do need a going home outfit.
+If you decide to do a knotted gown, just note you will have to unknot it to wear home for carseat safety reasons.
 If you want to take newborn photos in the hospital don’t forget an outfit, name tag, or any other photo props you want to use like hair bows, too!

 If you’re wanting to introduce a pacifier early on, you may want to bring a few in case your hospital doesn’t provide them.
 Some do, and some don’t if you’re breastfeeding.
 This is completely personal preference.
 We don’t use them a ton but when we do, we love this one.

-This may be the most important of them all!
+Having your car seat ready to go might be the most important part!
 You’ll want to make sure you’ve practiced taking it in and out of your car prior to arriving at the hospital.
 Once you are in the hospital they will offer a carseat safety check with baby in the carseat.
 If you’ve practiced taking it in and out, your discharge will be much less stressful.

 What to Pack for Dad

-The dads don’t seem to need quiet as much as mom and baby, but there are a few essentials that will help to make their stay comfortable too!
-The biggest things for them are to make sure they have all their essentials, the same way they would pack for an overnight trip.
+The dads don’t seem to need quite as much as mom and baby, but there are a few essentials that will help to make their stay comfortable, too!
+The biggest things for them are to make sure they have all of their essentials, the same way they would pack for an overnight trip.

 Change of clothes